martelier-projects/brainmaster-method/src/pages/masterclass.md

     component: preview
     description: Meditation is for everyone!
 In fact, meditation is very scientific!
       So what happens in your brain during meditation?
 During the session, participants’ brain activity will be measured and analyzed.
-Vitality coach Pjotr Peulen also likes to share how he helps clients to learn to meditate.
-There are several simple and scientifically based meditation techniques.
-Of course, there will also be time to actually meditate.
     title: Neurofeedback Meditation session
-    linkLabel: Meld je aan!
+    linkLabel: Go on!
     url: https://www.wesharetalent.com/events/neurofeedback-meditation-session-by-phantus/
     image: /assets/images/yoga-bos-vrouw.jpg
   - type: preview